 Furthermore, the internal governance of ASIC consists of Commission - in charge of ASIC’s overall direction, operation, the scope of powers as well as priorities, Audit Committee - responsible for reviewing and approving ASIC’s Audit plans, Risk Committees - recommending the risk management framework to the Commission, Regulatory Policy Group - making decisions for the Commission regarding new policies, laws, and novel applications for relief, and Enforcement Committee – making decisions and monitoring on behalf of the Commission in terms of the strategies, conduct, and other important issues.

-The laws and provisions laid down by ASIC enable it to enforce administrative decisions regarding the registration of businesses, managed investment plans, auditors and liquidators, granting service and credit licenses to Australian financial corporates, following up on the set laws to ensure the morality of financial markets, putting a stop to financial products under defective disclosure documents, running regular investigations into financial entities for possible breach of contracts, announcing infringement notices for the alleged violation of the laws, prohibiting from further financial activities, pursuing civil penalties from the courts, and finally prosecuting those who deemed themselves above the law.
+The laws and provisions laid down by ASIC enable the organization to enforce administrative decisions regarding the registration of businesses, managed investment plans, auditors and liquidators.
+In addition, ASIC grants service and credit licenses to Australian financial corporates, follows up on the set laws to ensure the morality of financial markets, puts a stop to financial products under defective disclosure documents, runs regular investigations into financial entities for possible breach of contracts, announces infringement notices for the alleged violation of the laws, prohibits from further activities in case of financial misconduct, pursues civil penalties from the courts, and finally prosecutes those who deem themselves above the laws.